-Öcalan's isolation #9 Q32021 Ensure that users are notified when their content is removed.
+Öcalan's Isolation # 9 Q32021 Ensure that users are notified when their content is removed.
 The notification should note whether the removal is due to a government request or due to a violation of the Community Standards or due to a government claiming a national law is violated (and the jurisdictional reach of any removal).
-Enforcement Comprehensive Progress reported Öcalan's isolation #10 Q32021 Clarify to Instagram users that Facebook's Community Standards apply to Instagram in the same way they apply to Facebook, in line with the recommendation in case 2020-004-IG-UA.
-Content Policy Comprehensive Progress reported Öcalan's isolation #11 Q32021 Include information on the number of requests Facebook receives for content removals from governments that are based on Community Standards violations (as opposed to violations of national law), and the outcome of those requests.
-Transparency Somewhat Comprehensive Progress reported Öcalan's isolation #12 Q32021 Include more comprehensive information on error rates for enforcing rules on "praise" and "support" of dangerous individuals and organizations, broken down by region and language.
-Transparency Somewhat Comprehensive Recommendation declined after feasibility assessed Myanmar bot #1 Q32021 Facebook should ensure that its Internal Implementation Standards are available in the language in which content moderators review content.
+Enforcement Comprehensive Progress reported Öcalan's Isolation #10 Q32021 Clarify to Instagram users that Facebook's Community Standards apply to Instagram in the same way they apply to Facebook, in line with the recommendation in case 2020-004-IG-UA.
+Content Policy Comprehensive Progress reported Öcalan's Isolation #11 Q32021 Include information in its transparency reporting on the number of requests Facebook receives for content removals from governments that are based on Community Standards violations (as opposed to violations of national law), and the outcome of those requests.
+Transparency Somewhat Comprehensive Progress reported Öcalan's Isolation #12 Q32021 In transparency reporting, include more comprehensive information on error rates for enforcing rules on "praise" and "support" of dangerous individuals and organizations, broken down by region and language.
+Transparency Somewhat Comprehensive Recommendation declined after feasibility assessment Myanmar Bot #1 Q32021 Facebook should ensure that its Internal Implementation Standards are available in the language in which content moderators review content.
 If necessary to prioritize, Facebook should focus first on contexts where the risks to human rights are more severe.
 Enforcement Somewhat Comprehensive Recommendation omitted, declined, or reframed